Oseec/20MinCoach/README.md

 Logs Storage and Visualization

 This will be achieved with the implementation of ELK (ElasticSearch, Logstash and Kibana).
 ElasticSearch will be used as an indexation and storage tool where the index of each log will be its date and time of insertion.
 No normalization will be needed before the indexation of each log, since there is a structure pre-defined.
-Therefore Logstash will be used only for enrichment purposes.
+Logstash will be used only for enrichment purposes.
 Kibana will display log data through charts, graphs, and tables to identify trends, anomalies, and potential issues.

 For long-term compliance and cost optimization, logs are archived into **Amazon S3**.